 The Canadian on-premise sector (bars, clubs and restaurants) which accounted for around 9% of Canada's market volumes and the travel retail sector which accounted for around 2% of market volumes pre-pandemic, were hard hit in the previous fiscal year.
 Those channel losses were compensated with growth in the Canadian retail channel led by consumer demand.
-In the current fiscal year, the lifting of COVID-19 restrictions led to a strong Q1 recovery in the on-premise channel.
+In the current fiscal year, the lifting of COVID-19 restrictions led to a strong H1 recovery in the on-premise channel despite reimposition of containment measures for certain non-essential businesses in Q2.
 Consumer demand continues to drive the off-premise channel.
 The travel retail sector has been slower to recover.